 7.6.
-Notification of Listing/being Barred from Regulated Work - Existing Employee withdrawn and a referral made to Disclosure Scotland of the fact that a barred individual has applied for regulated work.
+Notification of Listing/being Barred from Regulated Work - Existing Employee

 Where a PVG scheme membership application for an existing member of staff, either through the retrospective checking process or through application for a new post is returned indicating that they are barred from working with children and/or adults, the implications for their employment need to be considered as a priority by the Head of Service with advice from Human Resources.